-Bouncing on a trampoline increases awareness of your body and a sense of balance and coordination.
+Bouncing on a trampoline increases awareness of your body and creates a sense of balance.
 You learn to control the coordination of the arms and legs while bouncing and to adjust the position of your body accordingly.
 Improved coordination and fine motor skills can assist in other sports that require a lot of hand-eye and general coordination.
-Gymnasts and acrobats also use trampolines to improve their co-ordination in aerial skills and tumbles.

 Low impact exercise

-Although trampolining provides an intense workout for the muscles and bones, the mat or pad absorbs 80 percent of the shock from the rebound.
-Unlike jogging or playing tennis, trampolining provides your body with an all-around workout while reducing the risk of injury to your joints, especially in your ankles and knees.
+Although trampolining provides an intense workout for the muscles and bones, the mat or pad absorbs 80% of the shock from the rebound.
+Unlike jogging or playing tennis, trampolining provides your body with an all-around workout while reducing the risk of injury to your joints.
 This is especially beneficial for people with less mobility or people undergoing rehabilitation.

 Bouncing on a trampoline regularly can help increase your body’s metabolic rate and its ability to burn calories more efficiently.
 As a result of the increased G-force felt when exercising on a trampoline, your cells become stronger and this sort of exercise helps boost the activity of immune cells keeping the body’s natural defences high and reducing the chance of getting sick.

 Training & instruction

 Trampolining can help reduce the risk of bone conditions such as brittle bone disease, fractures and osteoporosis.
 Placing the musculoskeletal system under repeated slight stress while you jump allows your bones to become stronger to cope with the pressure of rebound.
 Bone mineral condition is also improved at the same time.